JohnDevitt/StarWarsApp/README.md

 ## Overview

-_"Create an overview with a list of Star Wars types like starship, planets and persons.
-I created list with five out of seven types."_
+    Create an overview with a list of Star Wars types like starship, planets and persons.
+I created a list with five out of seven types.

-The film and asset types seemed to be more _meta_ types so I assumed they were unnecessary.
-However, from the code it shuold be obvious how would expand the app to include these types
+The film and asset types seemed to be more meta types so I assumed they were unnecessary.
+However, from the code, it should be obvious how would expand the app to include these types.

-_"Everything can be in **one list**, **grouped by type** and **alphabetic**."_
+    Everything can be in one list, grouped by type and alphabetic.

-There is a single list, initally grouped by types and subsequently sorted alphabetically
+There is a single list, initially grouped by types and subsequently sorted alphabetically.

-_"The list should show the \_name_ and _type_ of the object and have a _red button_ with a _link to a detail view_ for that item."\_
+    The list should show the name and type of the object and have a red button with a link to a detail view for that item."

 The name and type are visible.
 There is a 'Details' button.
 It links to a details view and it is red.

 ## Search

-_"Above the list, create a simple text search.
-Entering text should filter out not matching item from the list."_
+    Above the list, create a simple text search.
+Entering text should filter out not matching item from the list.

 There is a search function above the list.
-It uses the **\_search** paramater in the graphql query to filter out text
+It uses the **\_search** parameter in the GraphQL query to filter out text.

 ## Details

-_"The detail view should show all available information you have for that type of item."_
+    The detail view should show all available information you have for that type of item.

 The detail view shows all of the additional data for a given item and handles some edge cases like lists gracefully

-_"Try to reuse the item component form the overview, but the button should have a link to the overview instead and a different color (e.g. blue)."_
+    Try to reuse the item component form the overview, but the button should have a link to the overview instead and a different color (e.g. blue).

-I did _not_ reuse the item component because it seemed a bit pedantic. `react-native-elements` makes it realtively easy to create a list, abstracting the ListItem component _again_ would've served no purpose
+I did **not** reuse the item component because it seemed a bit pedantic. `react-native-elements` makes it relatively easy to create a list, abstracting the ListItem component _again_ would've served no purpose.

-_"The content of the detail view should be vertical centered aligned."_
+    The content of the detail view should be vertical centered aligned.

-The details are vertical and center aligned
+The details are vertical and centre-aligned

 ## Layout & Errors

-_"Make sure you're using a good layout, simple/modern colors.
-It's best to stick with current standards."_
+    Make sure you're using a good layout, simple/modern colors.
+It's best to stick with current standards.

-Unless specified, I simply stuck with the default colors from the component library.
+Unless specified, I simply stuck with the default colours from the component library.

-_"Your code should handle potential errors gracefully."_
+    Your code should handle potential errors gracefully.

-I could spend a lot of time on error handling, but in essence there's four cases that I've handled:
+I could spend a lot of time on error handling, but in essence, there are four cases that I've handled:

 - Loading state
 - Generic error state